Estimated reading time: 7 minutes

 (e) On the prosecutor’s motion, the court must require that the defendant be booked, photographed, and fingerprinted.”

-So, under a narrow definition, “arraignment” refers to reading the charge; and entering a plea (which could happen at any point or date in the court process).
+So under a narrow definition, “arraignment” refers to reading the charge; and entering a plea (which could happen at any point or date in the court process).
 But we often use the term to broadly describe the First Appearance in court on a criminal charge, as well.

 It’s the beginning of the court’s process of protecting the rights of the accused and prosecuting criminal claims.
-The First Appearance, or Arraignment, is first chance for your lawyer to communicate with the prosecutor and judge.
+The First Appearance, or Arraignment hearing, is first chance for your lawyer to communicate with the prosecutor and judge.
+Retain a good defense lawyer well before this First Appearance court date, to allow for preparation.
+This is the beginning of winning.

-FAQ: “What happens at an arraignment?”
+“What happens at arraignment?”

-Though literacy rates are higher today; the defendant has the right to have the judge read the Complaint to her in open court.
+At an Arraignment hearing, the accused must be informed of the prosecutor’s charge.
+Though literacy rates are higher today; the defendant has the right to have the judge read the written Complaint to her in open court.
 Most waive that right and just read it themselves.

 The Minnesota Court Rules of Criminal Procedure promise a speedy trial right as well as short time-frames for pre-trial procedures.
 But most defendants waive these short deadlines, especially when not in custody.
 Most prioritize winning the case over losing quickly.